Implicit Counterfactual Data Augmentation for Robust Learning: Introduction

-Spurred by the above deficiencies, this study proposes a sample-wise implicit counterfactual data augmentation (ICDA) method that can translate each sample corresponding to semantic and counterfactual transformations in the feature space.
-To ensure that the counterfactual transformations are meaningful, each sample's augmentation distribution and strength are determined based on class-wise statistical information and the degree of spurious correlation between the sample and each category.
-Then, we verify that ICDA can be implemented by optimizing a new robust surrogate loss enhancing efficiency.
-Furthermore, meta-learning is introduced to learn key parameters in ICDA, which is analyzed and compared against existing methods in a unified regularization perspective, revealing that it enforces extra intra-class compactness by reducing the classes' mapped variances and encourages larger sample margins and class-boundary distances.
+This study proposes a \zxl{novel} sample-wise \textbf{I}mplicit \textbf{C}ounterfactual \textbf{D}ata \textbf{A}ugmentation (ICDA) method that facilitates both semantic and counterfactual augmentations.
+Semantic augmentation is accomplished by transforming samples along vectors drawn from the deep feature space of the ground-truth class.
+Moreover, counterfactual augmentation is realized by manipulating samples along vectors sourced from the deep feature spaces of non-target classes.
+The augmentation distribution and strength for each sample are determined based on class-wise statistical information and the degree of spurious correlation between the sample and each class. \zxl{Then, we verify that ICDA approximates a novel robust surrogate loss (termed the ICDA loss) by considering the number of augmentations becoming infinite, making the process highly efficient.} Furthermore, meta-learning is introduced to learn key parameters in this novel loss, which is analyzed and compared against existing methods in a unified regularization perspective, revealing that it enforces extra intra-class compactness by reducing the classes' mapped variances and encourages larger sample margins and class-boundary distances.
 Extensive experiments verify that ICDA consistently achieves state-of-the-art performance in several typical learning scenarios requiring the models to be robust and presenting a high generalization ability.
 Furthermore, the visualization results indicate that ICDA generates more diverse and meaningful counterfactual images with rare attributes, helping models break spurious correlations and affording stable predictions for the right reasons.